JetBrains-Research/astminer/README.md

 ## Citing astminer
 A [paper](https://zenodo.org/record/2595271) dedicated to astminer (more precisely, to its older version [PathMiner](https://github.com/vovak/astminer/tree/pathminer)) was presented at [MSR'19](https://2019.msrconf.org/).
-If you use astminer in your academic work, please consider citing it.
+If you use astminer in your academic work, please cite it.
 ```
 @inproceedings{kovalenko2019pathminer,
   title={PathMiner: a library for mining of path-based representations of code},